Conformal foliations, K\"ahler twists and the Weinstein construction: The K ahler geometry of twists

+We begin with the following very general \begin{defn} Let $S$ be a connected manifold and let $\alpha \in \Lambda^2S$ be closed.
+The space of Hamiltonian vector fields w.r.t. $\alpha$ is

-\begin{defn} Let $S$ be a connected manifold.
-A vector field $X$ is Hamiltonian w.r.t. a closed form $\Omega$ if $[X\cntrct\Omega]=0$ in $H^1_{dR}(S)$.
-A circle action with tangent vector field $K_S$ is Hamiltonian if $K_S$ is Hamiltonian. \end{defn} The space of closed $2$-forms which are Hamiltonian w.r.t. the vector field $X$ is denoted by
+Moreover, a circle action with tangent vector field $K_S$ is Hamiltonian with respect to $\alpha$ provided that $K_S \in \Ham(S,\alpha)$. \end{defn} The space of closed $2$-forms with respect to which a given vector field $X$ is Hamiltonian is denoted by